Life Cycle Management: from product portfolio to market strategy

 From an innovation perspective, the focus is on the front end of the process, namely from idea to design to manufacturing to market launch.
 From a life cycle management perspective, the work then begins for the product manager: how do I ensure the best possible life cycle management?
 In other words, how do I get into the growth phase as quickly as possible, in order to grow to maturity in order to achieve a margin there?
 And how do I ensure that I can stay in that maturity phase for as long as possible?

-I usually use the Horizons model for a first inventory.
+We usually apply the Horizons model for a first inventory.
 The Three Horizons framework was originally developed by Baghai, Coley et al (2000) and has since been an important model for growth, change and innovation.

 H1: Horizon 1